What no one tells you about shopping the ACA health insurance exchanges

 We had good-to-excellent encounters with the people we spoke to at all four companies.
 The quality of answers was uneven, though, which is why we were glad that we did some independent online research first.

 In this specific experiment, the smaller and newer insurers provided a far better call experience than the huge, established insurer.
 Calling Empire was equivalent to plugging oneself into a giant corporate machine that's been finely tuned to monetize every customer encounter.
 They were the only insurer that asked for personal and contact information during the call and we found out why a week later: marketing materials mailed to us.
 We think it's poor form to add 20+ minutes to the (stressful and already time-consuming) shopping experience to capture a lead generation opportunity.
 It's that kind of behavior that makes consumers dread insurance shopping.
-[Side note to Empire: it's probably also a waste of money.
-Most consumers would have probably selected a plan before receiving the marketing materials in the mail a week later. -Editor]

 We didn't start out by trying to rate these four companies specifically—we picked them because they all had marketplace plans that matched our search criteria, and because taken together they cover a large range of insurer types.
 We still can't tell you which health insurance plan is the best, because that depends on your specific situation.
 What's important is that you know how to find the right answers so you can make that decision on your own.